rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

 ## State of Primary and Middle Education in India

-Jharkhand is carved mainly from Santhal Parganas and Chhotnagpur divisions of the then southern Bihar.
 The prominent tribal leader Birsa Munda's birth anniversary falls on 15th November.
-New Jharkhand state was founded on November 15, 2000 to coincide with Birsa Munda's birth anniversary.

-Birsa Munda was a tribal freedom fighter and the leader of religious movement in late 19th century.
-Ranchi Airport is named after Birsa Munda.
-For more details about Birsa Munda the readers may refer to the [wikipedia page](https://en.wikipedia.org/wiki/Birsa_Munda).
+He was a freedom fighter and a leader of mass religious movement in late 19th century.
+The airport at Ranchi is named after him.
+For more details about Birsa Munda the readers may refer to the
+[wikipedia page](https://en.wikipedia.org/wiki/Birsa_Munda).
+Jharkhand state was inaugurated on November 15, 2000 to coincide with Birsa Munda's birth anniversary.
+It was carved mainly from Santhal Parganas and Chhotnagpur divisions of the then southern Bihar through Bihar State Reorganization bill.

 Recently, during random browsing of youtube channels,  I came across a video on the state of primary and middle school education in Jharkhand.
-Most probably, the location of the place where the anchor shot the video is somewhere in Palamau District.
-However, it gives a revealing details of abject state of the state's primary and middle school education.
-The anchor presented the video in a local dialect of Hindi, which was difficult to comprehend in every detail.
-However, how he presented the video leaves no doubt about the message he wanted to convey.
+Most probably, the location of the school is somewhere in Palamau District.
+The video reveals the abject state of the state's primary and middle school education.
+The anchor presents the video in a local dialect of Hindi, which is difficult to comprehend in every detail.
+However, the video provides ample evidence of the state's apathy toward primary and secondary education even after 75 years of India's independence.

-Let me first dwell a bit on the video before focusing on the issues that the anchor wanted to bring out.
-The school in the video is a govt run middle school.
+Let me first dwell a bit on the video before focusing on the issues it brings out.
+The school featured in the video is a govt run middle school.
 It had an enrollment of 450, according to the school coordinator.
 The school employs four teachers against a sanctioned strength of eight.
 About 120 students are registered for class 8, but the classroom can hold just about 60 students.
 Hardly 40-45 students attend the school on any day.
 The building and infrastructure are in an abysmal state.
 The infrastructure is a problem, and the building is too cluttered for a decent school.
 Both daylight and ventilation are poor in the classroom.
-However, infrastructure and the building are more of a resource problem that could be solved with a good samaritan act by the state ministry of education.
-The bigger problem is the way the state is training the kids.
+However, infrastructure is more of a resource problem.
+The state ministry of education can quickly solve it by a one-time act.
+The bigger problem is the poor training that the kids are getting in school.

 Out of 45 odd students, only one can successfully name the subjects in the syllabus for class 8.
 When asked about maths, one student told the anchor that he could do up to 30.
 The anchor assumed that the student had memorized tables for numbers